top of page

 Utilize Seller Credits

 In essence, you recoup the money through a higher selling price while helping buyers manage their expenses, making your offer more attractive.
+This strategy assumes the higher price will appraise for the sale price to be approved when financing is involved.

 Prepare for the Move